Hernandez jersey exchange draws 1,200-plus

 After prosecutors brought charges against Hernandez, the Patriots offered fans who had purchased Hernandez jerseys the chance to trade them in.

-Photos: Aaron Hernandez
+Photos: Rise and fall of Aaron Hernandez

 Legal woes mount for former Patriots tight end